Frangitron/python-arduino-serial/README.md

 Meant to be used with [Arduino Python Serial](https://github.com/MrFrangipane/arduino-python-serial)

+## Android

+If `usb4a` is present, it will be used as the USB Serial backend, otherwise `pyserial` is used

 ## Usage

 - Data serialization examples can be found in [the tests](tests/test_bytes_serialization.py)